Enservco Corporation [ENSV] Price Aside, ENSV Fundamentals Booming Beyond Compare

-The share price of Enservco Corporation [AMEX: ENSV] inclined by $0.14, presently trading at $0.13.
-The company’s shares saw 74.33% gains compared to the lowest price in the period of the last 52 weeks, set at 0.07 recorded on 04/20/20.
-The last few days have been tough to the share price as ENSV jumped by 18.83% during the last week, even though the stock is still up by 0.2400 compared to +0.0135 of all time high it touched on 04/17/20.
-However, the stock had a poor performance during the past 3 months, roughly gaining 50.36%, while additionally dropping -65.60% during the last 12 months.
+The share price of Enservco Corporation [AMEX: ENSV] inclined by $0.22, presently trading at $0.21.
+The company’s shares saw 174.20% gains compared to the lowest price in the period of the last 52 weeks, set at 0.07 recorded on 04/24/20.
+The last few days have been tough to the share price as ENSV jumped by 11.79% during the last week, even though the stock is still up by 0.3900 compared to +0.0559 of all time high it touched on 04/24/20.
+However, the stock had a strong performance during the past 3 months, roughly gaining 133.09%, while additionally dropping -49.16% during the last 12 months.

 Enservco Corporation [AMEX:ENSV]: Analyst Rating and Earnings